Ahmed-AL-Maghraby/LIR-Project-Logic-And-Code-Map/ConnectionsAction Class/README.md

 ## remove_connection

-The object of this function is to
+The object of this function is to remove all rows from the `myform.Networktable` DataGridView control on the main form.

 ```c#
 public static void remove_connection()